 The purpose of this article was to determine the clinical response identified as quality of life, including fatigue and neutropenia, in patients receiving CAF for breast cancer with additional treatment with mistletoe extract compared to chemotherapy alone.

 Ninety-five patients were randomized into three groups.
 All patients received chemotherapy with six cycles of chemotherapy with cyclophosphamide, adriamycin, and 5-flourouracil (CAF).
 Two groups also received Iscador administered by subcutaneous injection, containing 1 ml of varying amounts of fermented extract of fresh mistletoe herb or a different mistletoe preparation.
 IMS was incrementally increased from 0.01–5 mg of the herb in isotonic saline.
 The control group (n = 31) was compared to group who received IMS (n = 30).
 The European Organisation for Research and Treatment of Cancer Quality of Life Questionnaire (EORTC-QOQ-C30) was used to assess quality of life, including fatigue.
 An absolute neutrophil count of less than 1,000 mcl defined neutropenia and was assessed at baseline and one day prior to each cycle of CAF chemotherapy.

-- The total sample size was 60 with all participants older than age 18.
+- The total sample size was 60 with all participants aged 18 or older.